bwagner77/docs-test/function/infrastructure.md

 execution context for running the functions and are managed by the DevOps infrastructure team.

 **Functions** are the primary concept in Azure Functions.
-A function contains two important pieces - code and the function.json file.
-The function.json file defines the function's trigger, bindings, and other configuration settings.
-For compiled languages like C#, this configuration file is automatically generated from code annotations.
+The hosting model for functions allow multiple function invocations to run concurrently on a single compute instance.

 ![FunctionApp](../assets/images/functionapp.png)